Adding new metrics

 For tracking user behavior, it is usually meaningful to know the over of events that lead to the use of a feature.
 Therefore, for user behavior, an event metric is usually the best choice.

-Be aware, however, that events can be particularly expensive to transmit, store and analyze, so should not be used for higher-frequency measurements.
+Be aware, however, that events can be particularly expensive to transmit, store and analyze, so should not be used for higher-frequency measurements - though this is less of a concern in server environments.

 Are you counting things?